vefunder/protocol-research-review/admin/Dao-proposal/sub-DAOs_proposal.md

 Vests can be initiated by calling `deploy_vesting_contract()` to the Vesting Escrow Factory with a minimum duration of 365 days.
 The DAO can disable the vest by calling `toggle_disable()` on the deployed Simple Vesting Escrow contract during the vesting period.

 Each sub-DAO will receive their vest to a multisig composed of trusted individuals working in the respective discipline.
 Some of these sub-DAOs already have a long history working on behalf of the DAO (Curve Research, Llama Risk, and Curve Analytics) and some proposed sub-DAOs will be newly created as part of this proposal (Dev Tooling and Curve Ventures).
-The responsibilities of each sub-DAO is described in the Specifications section.
+The responsibilities of each sub-DAO are described in the Specifications section.

 ## **Motivation**: